-Prerequisite(s): none Corequisite(s): POLS-100 or POLS-105 or POLS-110
+Prerequisite(s): ENGL 100 or ENGL 101 Corequisite(s): none

-POLS 205 Comparative Politics 3 cr.
+POLS 205 Comparative Politics

 Comparative Introduction to Political Science will expand the student's understanding of the practices and procedures involved in political institutions at the national and international levels of government.
 This course provides an introduction to the study of government and politics from a comparative perspective, focusing especially on political structures and behavior in a wide range of nations and international organizations.
 Students will gain an understanding of the institutional and operations of American government through a comparative analysis of other political systems.
 Students will examine democratic, authoritarian and totalitarian forms of government and the ideological foundations on which they are based.